wifi

 The getConnectedTo()

-method returns a network the device is currently connected to.
+method returns the network the device is currently connected to.

 getConnectedTo(): Promise<IWifiDevice | null>;